mzpkdev/pokemon-yellow/README.md

 - Engezertorung- A lot of help with color, sprite and graphics.
 Very helpful and patient.
 Please try his Pokered-gbc French and English updated game.
 -Melody- For the rest of Pokedex code that makes it run and look clean.
 You also assisted with the LearnSet moves and Bugs.
 Thanks for the help with Celebrations too.
+-Devianart- For all the female sprites for the game -Thoth33- For new improved hard mode code, Players Pokemon being sent out of Pokeball visual effect in battle, and for the color help in Celebrations games.
--Devianart- For all the female sprites for the game -FrenchOrange- for all the running and surfing sprites added to the game/ yellow sprites -Rosie- for the Nurse Joy, Jenny, Yellow back picture.
+-FrenchOrange- for all the running and surfing sprites added to the game/ yellow sprites -Rosie- for the Nurse Joy, Jenny, Yellow back picture.
 -PokeFanMarcel- For the Nurse Joy SS Anne room, the code for the running sprites to work and the code to make the EXP ALL a key item that can turn on or off